eyehol3/webdev-course-interactive-menu-codebase/README.md

 ## 2 lab
 this is npm project
-i'm using `fetch` to pull menu with pictures from db (rest endpoints). fetched data is in json format support for most popular browsers
+i'm using `fetch` to pull the menu with pictures from db (rest endpoints). fetched data is in json format support for most popular browsers

 ## 3 lab
+we are using react.js for frontend. as you can see, components and other raw files are in src folder. i'm keeping to a single responsibility principle and separating components into different files. the state is managed solely with react hooks and is preserved after reload by utilizing local storage.

 ## 4 lab
+project-specific functionality is the ability to form orders with an interactive menu and to make an order.

 ## 5 lab